Leopard-2019/ClickGame/README.md

-Clicky-Game (React.js)
+CLICKY GAME (React.js)

 the app can be accesed by this link:

 https://leopard-2019.github.io/clickgame/

-CLICKY-GAME is a memory game app built using React.js The mechanic of the game is: using your mouse, CLICK each of the twelve Super Hero character cards in whatever order you chose - the order does not matter, only that you do not click the same card twice!.

-EACH click triggers the board of cards to reshuffle, thus, you cannot simply click the cards in the order in which they appear on screen.

-COUNTERS displayed to the top right and left of the board keep track of your current as well as top score.
+The app is a memory game rendering SuperHero images to the screen, where each image listens for the click events.The app keep keep track of the user's score.
+The user's score is incremented when clicking an image for the first time.
+The user's score is reset to 0 if they click the same image more than once.Every time an image is clicked, the images rendered to the page is shuffled themselves in a random order.
+Once the user's score is reset after an incorrect guess, the game should restart.